MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_createdevice.md

 [out] The number of elements in the patch-location list that is pointed to by <b>pPatchLocationList</b>.
 This quantity of patch locations is available when submitting the command buffer that is pointed to by <b>pCommandBuffer</b> to the display miniport driver.

 The <a href="https://msdn.microsoft.com/library/windows/hardware/ff546836">D3DKMTCreateDevice</a> function returns this value.

-#### - hAdapter

-[in] A handle to the graphics adapter that the device context is created on.
-This handle identifies the adapter for user-mode creation.

-#### - pAdapter

-[in] A pointer to a block of memory for the graphics adapter that the device context is created on.
-This pointer identifies the adapter for kernel-mode creation.

 ## -see-also